prl-mushr/mushr-website/content/tutorials/mujoco_figure8.md

   $ nano figure8.txt
 {{< / highlight >}}

-Copy the below contents in figure8.txt
+Copy the below in figure8.txt
 ```
 0,0,0.785
 2.0,0.09